 Preston North End won it without losing a game in the first-ever English league that was created all season.

 Tottenham Hotspur’s only double win came in the 60s, and they’ve yet to reach the heights they once had.

 Manchester United won it three times, all in the 1990s, including their most famous season in 1998-99, as they went on to lift a treble by also winning the Champions League.

-Arsenal also won it three times, in the 70s, 90s, and 00s, but it’s been a long time since Arsenal fought at the top end of the table for titles.
+Arsenal also won it three times, in the 70s, 90s, and 00s, but it’s been a long time since they fought at the top end of the table for titles.

-Chelsea’s only double came in the 2009-10 season, with Carlo Ancelotti helping his side lift both trophies in his first season in English football.
+Chelsea’s only one came in the 2009-10 season, with Carlo Ancelotti helping his side lift both trophies in his first season in English football.

 Manchester City made history in the 2018-19 season when they picked up their first-ever double, eventually finishing the season as the first-ever club to win the domestic treble.

 |Manchester United (3rd time)